gurbuzertunga/RPG_Game/README.md

 Here I created an RPG Game Using Webpack, ES6, JS and Phaser.
 In Phaser as Engine I used Matterjs.

+## About the Game

+The Game is about a lonely knight that fell into an island in which there are some Trolls and Ents.
+End Game Boss is a bandit with 100 health.(Each hit of your axe takes away only 1 health) If you can actually kill the boss bandit congrats, you have way too much free time on your hands and maybe you should do something better with your life.
+Try learning coding for example.

+Gameplay is Extremely simple.
+You move around with WASD keys as usual and left click to swing your axe.
+Try to get as much point as you can, before you die.

+Good Luck!

 ## Live-Demo

 [RPG-Game](https://rpg-game-phaser.netlify.app)